touchRED/pixelsorting/README.md

 If you'd like to try it out, you need openFrameworks first!
 [Go get it -->](http://openframeworks.cc/)

+Alternatively, you can just use [this other tool I made](http://ctrotter.co/pixelsorting-web/) for the browser.

 To build the app, first clone the repository:

     $ git clone https://github.com/touchRED/pixelsorting.git